 Rights to redress: what can I claim?

-If you enter a contract because a trader misled you (for example, they claimed goods on sale were antique and they were not) or because they used an aggressive commercial practice (such as pressurizing you into entering a contract) the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+If you entered a contract because a trader misled you (for example, they claimed internal doors were solid oak when they were oak veneer) or because they used an aggressive commercial practice (such as pressurizing you into entering a contract) the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to the rights you have under the Consumer Rights Act 2015.

-The'Misleading & aggressive practices: rights to redress'guide gives more information.
+The'Misleading and aggressive practices: rights to redress'guide gives more information.